How do i become a hacker?

 How else can you say that a man has a weakness for courting ladies unless you know pretty much about courtship and the role of a man in the same, right?

 Types of hackers

-In the computer world, there are generally five types of hackers; the white hat hacker, the grey hat hacker, the black hat hacker, the hacktivist, and lastly the script kiddie.
-They are discussed below, in details.
-This knowledge is of immense importance for a newbie, for before you set out on a journey, you must have at least the little knowledge of where you are going and who you might just become after that journey, else, just stay indoors.
+In the computer world, there are generally five types of hackers; the white hat hacker, the grey hat hacker, the black hat hacker, the hacktivist, and the script kiddie.
+They are discussed below in detail.
+This knowledge is of immense importance for a newbie, for before you set out on a journey, you must have at least a little knowledge of where you are going and who you might just become after that journey, else, just stay indoors.

-Script kiddie.
 The term ‘script kiddie’ refers to an unskilled person who uses hacking tools available on the Internet to penetrate a computer or network system.
-It can also be used to refer to a skilled hacker who chooses to use pre-written code or scripts to do the dirty work.
+It can also refer to a skilled hacker who uses pre-written code or scripts to do the dirty work.

 The fundamental skills